fsaadatmand/BreakOut-Clone/README.md

 on the screen and receive user's input/output.
 Assets are by [Kenney](https://www.kenney.nl/).

-This project is under active development.
-It is made for learning purposes, so I will add more comments as a I go.
+This project is incomplete and is for learning purposes.
 Hopefully, it will be helpful to someone in the future.
-Please let me know if you found any mistake or bug in the code.
+Please let me know if you found any mistake or bug in the code--there's plenty!

 Cheers!